christroutner/plugin-template-connextcms/README.md

 ## ConnextCMS
 [ConnextCMS](https://github.com/skagitpublishing/ConnextCMS) is a Backbone.js application and front end extension for KeystoneJS.
-The user interface mimics other popluar CMS UI such as WordPress and Shopify.
+The user interface mimics other popular CMS UI such as WordPress and Shopify.
 This plugin template allows you to create your own menu items and Backbone Views for extending both ConnextCMS and KeystoneJS.
 All plugin files that interact directly with ConnextCMS reside in the `connextcms` directory.